visualGravitySense/visualGravitySense/README.md

 - **[Mood Gify](https://github.com/Kefirchik99/MoodGify-Front)**: A gif analyzer that detects the user's mood and suggests corresponding gifs.

-# 🤖 Back-End Projects
-Here you will find links and descriptions of my best projects in UI/UX Back-End.
-#### Bot: QuizBot for Telegram

-This project is a Telegram bot for conducting quizzes and interactive courses on UX/UI design.
-The bot provides users with educational tasks, tracks their progress, and stores data in a MongoDB database.
-It also supports paid courses for advanced users. https://github.com/visualGravitySense/bisonwise

 # 🗓️ Get (Sh)it Done (GSD) Task Management System